A One or Two Semester Dual-Degree Exchange Program Sponsored by

 The program is open to undergraduate students in good academic standing.
 For those seeking the dual degree, the most straightforward completion is for students seeking a B.S. in economics (the requirements for this program are met while completing the courses required by Ca’Foscari).
 This program can also work well for students seeking either an international economics and modern languages degree (particularly with a concentration in Italian) or a B.A. in economics.
 Program size is limited and participation is contingent upon acceptance by the program directors of the Georgia State and Ca’Foscari programs.

 Courses and Credit

 Students will earn credits for the courses they register for and complete.
 Students can earn up to 18 credit hours per semester.
 They will register for the relevant courses at Georgia State and Ca’Foscari.
 The Italian academic calendar consists of four quarters during fall and spring with short breaks in between and a winter break.
 Courses offered in Venice cover business, finance, management, economics, mathematics, statistics and Italian.
-A list of courses can be found at http://unive.it/nqcontent.cfm?a_id=157789.
+Click here to view a list of available courses.
 To successfully complete the dual degree, the required courses for both degree programs must be met, but because of the exchange agreement the classes can be taken at either university.

 Cost & Financial Aid

 Georgia State University students participating in the exchange program pay standard GSU tuition for the semester spent abroad.
 The tuition paid for this program is at the in–state tuition rate, regardless of the student’s state of permanent residence.

 Students are responsible for the payment of their travel, accommodation, and food expenses while abroad.